Providing comprehensive, reduced cost residential real estate

 by the lender, is what is needed to comply with the mortgage commitment

-contingency specified in your Agreement of Sale.
+contingency specified in your Sales Contract.
 You and your mortgage

 broker will need to ensure that this written approval is forwarded to

 the listing Agent and/or Seller by the specified mortgage commitment

 date -- typically 30 days from the execution date.